NikhilMukraj/spiking-neural-networks-hardware/README.md

   - [ ] High precision $e^x$
   - [x] Limited range $e^x$
   - [ ] Preprocessing of equation
+- [ ] Single operation a time system
+  - Apply a function to a given set of numbers
+  - Keep track of the new number, get rid of old numbers if not needed
+  - Determine next function and repeat
 - [ ] Operations verification on chip
   - [ ] Addition/Subtraction
   - [ ] Multiplication